Twist Bioscience Corp at JPMorgan Healthcare Conference Transcri

 Thank you very much for the invitation and the introduction.
-It's a great pleasure to be here.
-I'll start by saying that today, I'll be making some forward-looking statements.
+It's my great pleasure to present the Twist story.
+And I'll start by saying that today I'll be making some forward-looking statements.
+So for those of you that are new to Twist, we make DNA.
+We have delivered consistent revenue growth as well as market share expansion and that is really

-And so at Twist, as you know, we have a platform to write DNA, and we have enabled a large number of applications shown on the screen.
-And beyond DNA, once you've made the DNA, you're halfway there to get to the RNA and then you're almost there to make to the protein.
-And so we are expanding our product line into RNA and proteins.

 Twist Bioscience Corp at JPMorgan Healthcare Conference Transcript